clings to north island coastal cliffs

 - Range

 - North Island from Northland to Wellington.
 Most common in coastal and lowland areas.
-Restricted to the North Island.
+Restricted to North Island.
 Endemic to New Zealand.

 - Endemism